The Blueprint

 The 36-Month Timeline

-- Months 0-3 — Independent forensic review commissioned.
-Patient safety triage of live national systems and shared infrastructure (WPAS, eMPI, WCCG, WICIS, RISP, PSBA-class infrastructure, and the DHCW data centre supplier whose cooling failover failed in July 2024 and again in identical fashion in June 2025).
+• Months 0-3 — Independent forensic review commissioned.
+Patient safety triage of live national systems and shared infrastructure (WPAS, eMPI, WCCG, WICIS, RISP, PSBA-class infrastructure, and the data-centre estate).
 Audit Wales mandates data publication.
 Protected staff reporting channel established.
 Senedd PAC opens parallel Reform-the-Funder workstream (RAG audit trail, capital-and-revenue coherence rules, remit-letter discipline).

-- Months 24-36 — Embedded model scaled.
+• Months 24-36 — Embedded model scaled.
 Portfolio cautiously expanding on proven demand.
-Organisation identity transitioning from “national IT authority” to “clinical digital enabler.”
+Organisation identity transitioning from “national IT department” to a standards-and-interoperability body.

 Full detail: the 36-month timeline.